Azure/azure-powershell/src/Storage/Storage.Management/help/Copy-AzStorageBlob.md

 ```

 ### -Force
+Answers 'yes' to any confirmation prompts.
-Force to overwrite the existing blob or file
+Force 'yes' to overwrite the existing blob or file.
+Force 'yes' to "Can't get source blob Tags, so source blob tags won't be copied to dest blob.
+Do you want to continue the blob copy?" when there is an HTML status error 401, 403, or 404 when reading Tags from the blob or file.

 ```yaml
 Type: System.Management.Automation.SwitchParameter